yagipy/maintidx/README.md

-# maintainabilityindex
+# maintidx
-maintainabilityindex measures the maintainability index of each function.
+maintidx measures the maintainability index of each function.

 ## Generate exec file
 ```shell